brucemcpherson/tagsite/dependencies.md

 # Google Apps Script Project: tagsite
-This repo (tagsite) was automatically updated on 27 July 2016 10:37:55 BST by GasGit
+This repo (tagsite) was automatically updated on 02 November 2016 14:07:11 GMT by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project tagsite